 Network switches: The straightforward way to expand a wired network

-“Primary” because it can do more than that, but in all cases, the extra ports are the main purpose of a switch.
-You connect one of the switch’s ports (called the uplink port) to the router, and the rest of its ports are now acting like those LAN ports of the router itself.
+“Primary” because a switch can do more than that, but in all cases, the extra network ports are the primary purpose of a switch.

 After that, different types of switches can do more than just add more ports.
 But before we continue, let’s address an old elephant in the room: the network hub.